 Just staple your way all around the board.
 Super easy.

-Now it was time to start stapling the fabric.
+After placing my plywood on top of the fabric, it was time to start stapling the fabric.
 I started off by doing the two long sides.
-I made sure to pull it tightly as I was going so that it wouldn’t be too loosey-goosey in the front.
+I made sure to pull it tightly as I was going so that it wouldn’t be too loose in the front.

 Here she was all stapled and ready to go.